 So what makes Styelle Swimwear different?

 “We only do very small runs,” Charys explains.
 “When we have wholesale orders, we only produce exact quantities each season; we don’t overproduce.
 This is the first thing we did that made us sustainable.”

-All of Styelle’s offcuts are donated as art supplies to schools in Sao Paulo, so there’s no waste.
-“We’ve also worked on growth initiatives to help kids get back into school and break that cycle of poverty,” Charys explains.
+All of Styelle’s offcuts are donated as art supplies to schools in Sao Paulo, to help minimise waste.“We’ve also worked on growth initiatives to help kids get back into school and break that cycle of poverty,” Charys explains.

 By the end of 2018, Styelle Swim was on their way to becoming a completely sustainable brand.
 They’d just started using Amni Eco Soul fabric, a biodegradable material made from plant-based filament and a nylon blend that’s designed to decompose within 10 years.
 “It won’t biodegrade while you’re wearing it,” Charys laughs.
 “It has be put in a treatment landfill, where the microbiomes can dispose of it.”

 Their packaging is all recyclable or compostable in your backyard compost bin.
 In 2019, they achieved carbon neutral status through Greenfleet, and now, in 2021, the brand is officially carbon positive, meaning they offset more carbon than they emit.
 They automatically plant a tree, through One Tree Planted, for every order they receive and customers have the option to plant an additional tree for $1.
-To add to the list of their sustainability credentials, Styelle were the first swimwear brand to partner with Upparel, who purchase unwanted clothing, swimwear, shoes and linen to reuse, upcycle and recycle.
+Styelle were also the first swimwear brand to partner with Upparel, who purchase unwanted clothing, swimwear, shoes and linen to reuse, upcycle and recycle.

 “We’ve gone from being this tiny brand that got laughed at to being one of the most sustainable brands in Australia,” Charys says.